huma-engineering/huma-docs/data-collection/modules/physiological/ecg.md

 ### Clinicians

-In the Clinician Portal, on the [Patient List](/data-collection/features/navigation/portal/patient-list/) Clinicians can view a table of Patients, from which the ECG column will display the last recorded reading as one of the following results:
+In the Clinician Portal, on the Patient List, Clinicians can view a table of Patients, from which the ECG column will display the last recorded reading as one of the following results:

 - Sinus rhythm
 - Atrial fibrillation